 Ronda’s bull ring, the Real Maestranza is eminently photo-worthy, even if you don’t approve of the sport.

 Wander the alleys of the Old Town.
 Marvel at the stunning buildings that line the Plaza Duquesa de Parcent, the main square, presided over by the Church of Santa Maria del Mayor.
 You can also view parts of the old city wall and gates.

 You may want to consider a guided walking tour of Ronda to get your bearings and then spend more time at places you want to see in greater depth.

 WHERE TO EAT IN RONDA

 We ate lunch in the restaurant at the Parador de Ronda, and the food was outstanding.
 For the starter, try the ajo blanco, a cold almond and garlic soup: it is wonderful.
 And leave room for dessert, you will want to try them all!

 Book a table at the Michelin-starred Restaurante Bardal for lunch or dinner if you want a superb dining experience.
-For lunch featuring fresh local ingredients, try Santa Maria.
-The place is tiny, but the offerings delicious.

 HOW TO GET TO RONDA FROM SEVILLE

 If you have a car, you can drive from Seville to Ronda in about one hour and 40 minutes via A-375 and A-374.